hcdotnet/holocure-launcher/docs/README.md

-# `./docs/`
+# Documentation

-Documentation of HoloCure.Launcher and, partially, various related tools/software.
+Documentation of tools and software included in or related to the monolithic `HoloCure.Launcher` project/repository.

+## Directories

+* `./HoloCureLauncher` - Exposes and documents all members in the official, proprietary HoloCure launcher.